ipfs/ipfs-docs/docs/concepts/content-addressing.md

 ### v0 to v1

-Built-in `ipfs cid format` command can be used on the CLI:
+The built-in `ipfs cid format` command can be used from the command line:

 ```
 $ ipfs cid format -v 1 -b base32 QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR